pre + post care guidelines

 • Always wear SPF 30+ daily and reapply often!

-brow enhancements
+brow lamination

 • Do not wet your eyebrows for 24 hours.